gromgit/jstips-xe/tips/xx.md

 One will overwrite the other, so you'll see strange behavior like exceptions being thrown, a glaringly-bright UI, no handlers being registered, etc. Blindly using the `override` function in this scenario will cause even more havoc, since the two functions have different interfaces and "meaning".

 Worse, if the library focuses on buttons, perhaps the developer monkeypatched `HTMLButtonElement` instead, which is a child of `HTMLElement`.
-Now, all your buttons don't respond to clicks, but everything else works perfectly.
+Now, all your super-bright buttons don't respond to clicks, but everything else works perfectly.

 In most cases, you can avoid this scenario by "fully-qualifying" your method names using a technique similar to Java's [package naming conventions](https://en.wikipedia.org/wiki/Java_package#Package_naming_conventions):